rust-lang/rust-forge/src/compiler/proposals-and-stabilization.md

 [major change template]: https://github.com/rust-lang/compiler-team/issues/new?template=major_change.md

 #### What kinds of comments should go on a MCP in the compiler-team repo?
 Please direct technical conversation to the [Zulip] stream.
 The compiler-team repo issues are intended to be low traffic and used for procedural purposes.

 It is recommended that any team member who wishes to "second" a proposal be familiar with the relevant code.
 Anyone can note concerns that shouldn't be overlooked.

+It is expected that team members raising concerns later follow-up when the proposal is changed and resolve the concern.

-#### How does one second an MCP or raise an objection?
+#### How does one raise an objection?
 These types of procedural comments can be left on the issue (it's also good to leave a message on [Zulip]).
 See the previous section.
+It is important to remember that concerns are **blocking**, therefore they should be filed as soon as possible and in the most unambiguous way ("mild concerns" not registered are not considered blocking).

 To facilitate a machine parsable scanning of the concerns please use the following syntax to formally register a concern:

 ```text
 @rustbot concern reason-for-concern